 (Think With Google)

 YouTube personalities like Markiplier and JackSepticEye continue to make YouTube one of the top platforms for gaming videos.
-Twitch is still the leader when it comes to live streams, but YouTube Gaming is gaining ground, with just over 81 million subscribers under its name.
+Twitch is still the leader when it comes to live streams, but YouTube Gaming is gaining ground, with just over 83.6 million subscribers under its name as of February 2020.
 Based on YouTube growth statistics, YouTube Gaming could dominate the gaming market soon.

 8. Celebrities are flocking to YouTube.